7 Benefits Sage Essential Oil Provides For Your Health

 It Works As An Antiseptic

 The natural antiseptic properties of this essential oil are very beneficial.
-It can be used for cleansing cuts and wounds.
+It can be used for cleansing cuts and wounds as it helps inhibits bacterial infection.
 It also helps to keep bacteria from being a problem in open sores.

 It is often used as an antiseptic because it contains antibacterial, antimicrobial, and antifungal properties.
 For individuals with surgical incisions, open wounds or postnatal injuries, this oil can be of benefit.
 Some people even use it for sores and ulcers.